 The short and compact design makes it very well balanced, and it handles less like a shotgun and more like a rifle.
 Shotguns are all about swing, but that’s not the case here.
 You move it and use it like a carbine, directing its intention more than swinging it on target.
 With a regular shotgun, a lot of your shooting is done with a target focus and almost instinctually as you come on target.

 With the ammo placed in the center instead of a magazine tube, the Sentry 12 doesn’t have that same momentum as it swings.
 Handle a Mossberg 590A1 side by side with the Sentry 12, and you’ll feel the difference the design makes.
 It’s a readjustment, but not necessarily a bad thing.
 It’s a different thing.

 There are a few downsides.
 First, the gun comes with no sights, so add your own, be it Magpul MBUS sights or a red dot.
 I wish the pump had a more aggressive texture as I felt my hands slipping around on the pump when running the gun fast and hard.
 There are also no side rails to attach lights to.
 You run a 12 O’Clock or offset light like the OWL or Steiner Mk4.

 A Shotgun For Carbine Lovers

 If you love carbines and feel a need for a shotgun, then the Sentry 12 might be the better option for you.
 It allows most of your rifle skills to translate over with ease.
 Also, the ergonomics are excellent, the gun is reliable, modular, and made in America as every good pump-action shotgun should.
-Blackwater’s first firearm is a promising start to a potentially awesome firearms company lineup.
+Iron Horse’s shotgun might be the way to go.